rochars/utf8-buffer/README.md

 ### Code of conduct
 This project is bound by a code of conduct: The [Contributor Covenant, version 1.4](https://github.com/rochars/utf8-buffer/blob/master/CODE_OF_CONDUCT.md), also available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting rocha.rafaelsilva@gmail.com.

 ## LICENSE
 Copyright (c) 2018 Rafael da Silva Rocha.